awslabs/elasticache-hybrid-architecture-demo/README.md

 7. Once the Stack is ready, go to "Outputs", copy the "DemoScript" URL and open it in your web browser

-8. Test your database response times with and without caching !!
+8. Test your queries directly from your database and with cache to compare response times!